engineyard/kubernetes-workshop/03-rails-app-from-scratch/README.md

 Next we'll build the docker image for your app.

 **IMPORTANT** This is the step where you want to make sure you are not consuming conference bandwidth.
-If you have been developing you app locally and not the "bridge" box, now is the time to push it up there.
+If you have been developing your app locally and not the "bridge" box, now is the time to push it up there.
 Building and pushing docker images consumes significant bandwidth, but if we do it while SSH'd into our "bridge" box we're consuming bandwith on Amazon EC2 instead of locally.

 Connect Docker daemon to docker hub using the `login` command: